Wednesday, October 26, 2022

-Working with relatives of an accountholder who has recently passed can be difficult and emotionally trying.
-The situation becomes more stressful when financial institution representatives are unsure of proper procedures to follow in various situations.
+Working with relatives of an accountholder who has recently passed can be difficult and emotionally trying, but becomes more stressful when financial institution representatives are unsure of proper procedures to follow in various situations.

-Account representatives and bankers must be able to help address:
+Frontline and Contact Center personnel must be able to help address:

 - Who has rights to the accountholder’s funds?

 - How long can we continue to pay items after the accountholder has passed?

 - What is needed to establish an estate account?

 - What if someone needs access to important documents that are in the accountholder’s safe deposit box?

 In this branch webinar, we will address these questions and more to give you the information you need to assist family members and representatives of the accountholder through this challenging time.